jdluu/BlackJack/README.md

+# A Collection of Different Card Games Implemented

-# BlackJack
+[] BlackJack

-A Basic Implementation of the popular card game BlackJack.
-Currently uses command line, working in gui.
+- Implemented in command line
+- Hit/Stand